 to use the only available modes that may not be the most effective

-in economic development.
+to support their mobility.
 Areas with limited modal choices tend to be

 the individual car owner to the corporation operating a fleet of hundreds

 of aircraft or ships.
 Different pricing mechanisms are used namely direct rate

 adjustments, as is the case of shipping, or indirect adjustments as is the case of airlines,